 The study visits will timed be at specific points of your menstrual cycle.
-At each study visit we will take a blood sample.
+At the three study visits we will take a blood sample.
 We will ask you some questions about your health, including medications you take, your epilepsy, and menstrual cycle.
 You will also have an EEG recorded while completing some simple tasks on a computer.
 More information on these procedures are provided in a later section.